 Here are five applications to help get your business organized:

 Another added plus is that Shoeboxed can also help you organize your contacts.
 You can send them any business cards you get and have them turned into digital contact information.
-Once that's been done, you can either keep your contacts organized online, or export that data into an email marketing program or even your personal address book.
+Once that's been done, you can either keep your contacts organized online or export that data into an email marketing program, or even your personal address book.

 Shoeboxed has different account levels, with the DIY account being completely free.
-However, if your business needs more robust features like Quickbooks integration or tax advice, then you can always upgrade.
+However, if your business needs more robust features like a Quickbooks integration or tax advice, then you can always upgrade.
 And if you're not 100% sure about switching to a paid plan, you can always take advantage of a 30-day free trial.

 Remember the Milk

 To-do lists can be great organizational tools, assuming you update them regularly and they don't get lost somewhere on your kitchen counter.
 With Remember the Milk, not only will their tool remember your list, but it'll make it as accessible as possible.
-Lists on Remember the Milk are accessible from the web, Android phones, iPhones and Blackberries.
-They can also be integrated with your Evernote, Gmail, Google Calendar and even Microsoft Outlook accounts (depending on the plan).
+Lists on Remember the Milk are accessible from the web, Android phones, iPhones, and Blackberries.
+They can also be integrated with your Evernote, Gmail, Google Calendar, and even Microsoft Outlook accounts (depending on the plan).

 Another aspect of Remember the Milk is that their API allows anyone to write apps for them, which means as a user, you get access to a library of apps that can further customize and improve your experience.
 For example, there's an app for Android phones that lets you add tasks by speaking, and an app that allows for easy note taking and task adding on your Firefox browser.